cozuya/secret-hitler/README.md

 ## Running in production mode

-Don't.
-Respect the maintainer and contributors who have given their time for free to make SH.io as good as it is.
+Please respect the maintainer and contributors who have given their time for free to make SH.io as good as it is.
 Running this codebase outside of SH.io may have unintended consequences.

 ## Statistics